Cook-Unity/front-lib/README.md

 npm start
 ```

-Now run your project in development mode and changes into the library should be automatically visible.
+Now you can run your project in development mode and changes into the library should be automatically visible.

 ## Tests

-You have basically there commands available into the npm list of commands:
+You have basically there commands available within the npm commands list:

-To run the test once:

 Simple:
 ```bash
 npm run test
 ```

-Watch (for writing the tests)
+Watch (for writing the tests):
 ```bash
 npm run test:watch
 ```

-With code coverage
+With code coverage:
 ```bash
 npm run test:coverage
 ```

-Then you can add jest options with each of the commands, for example:
+Then you can combine jest options with each of the commands, for example:

-Coverage
+With code coverage generation:
 ```bash
 npm run test -- --coverage
 ```